This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1968

-In 1968, at the age of 19, I began working in the family business.
-Its turnover was then 15 million pesetas per year.
+In 1968, at the age of 19, I started working in the family business.
+At that time, its turnover was 15 million pesetas a year.
 My vocation was, and still is, marketing.
-Personally, I began building a network of distributors throughout Spain.
+Personally, I began to build a network of distributors throughout Spain.
 As demand increased, I decided to build a new winery near Jumilla and installed the first high-capacity bottling line.

 1973

-Five years later, my wife joined the business, taking over the company's Marketing and Advertising department.
+Five years later, my wife joined the business, taking charge of marketing and advertising for the company.
 Since then, her support and vision at key moments in the business have been a great help to me.
-In our case, if we've achieved anything, it hasn't been through luck, but through hard work over many years and, above all, through a deep faith and enthusiasm for our project, to the point of fighting for it against most opinions.
-In short, through having dared to do things that others consider crazy.
+In our case, if we have achieved anything, it has not been through luck, but through many years of hard work and, above all, through our strong faith and enthusiasm in our project, to the point of fighting for it against the majority opinion.
+In short, for daring to do things that others consider crazy.

 Birth of Don Simón wine